 Start computer up with “Windows 7” disc in DVD drive, and no internet connection.

 If using an “activated disc” choose either “Windows Professional” or “Windows Ultimate”- they are pretty much identical so choose the one you think sounds cooler.
-For standard 32 bit computers use x86 (not the x64 option, which is for 64 bit computers) An activated disc contains all six versions of 7 in both 32 and 64 bit, including the hopeless “starter” and “basic” versions.
+For old 32 bit computers use x86 (not the x64 option, which is for 64 bit computers) An activated disc contains all six versions of 7 in both 32 and 64 bit, including the hopeless “starter” and “basic” versions.

 Follow prompts – computer will restart several times as it installs